galacticcouncil/hydration-docs/docs/start_validating.md

   <img src={useBaseUrl('/validator-guide/validate-1.png')} />
 </div>

-In the validator preferences, set your _reward commission percentage_.
+After clicking on the *Validate* button you should see a popup called *set validator preferences*.
+Here, you need to set your _reward commission percentage_.
 This is the proportion of the rewards which will be paid out to you.
 The remaining rewards will be split across your nominators in accordance with their stake.
 If you decide to not take any reward commission, you can set the percentage to 0.

 To confirm, click *Validate* and sign the transaction.